 \section{Experiments}

 In this section, we present the experimental setup and results.
-We conduct experiments in 3 offline contextual bandits datasets generated from classification problems: Drug Consumption \citep{fehrman2017five}, Adult Income \citep{Dua2019}, and Student Performance Dataset \citep{cortez2008student}, where we validate the effectiveness of our method using different logging policies and sensitive features.
-We also apply our method to a real-world contextual bandits dataset for optimizing the timing of sending personalized prescription reminder messages.
+We conduct experiments in 3 offline contextual bandit datasets generated from classification problems: Drug Consumption \citep{fehrman2017five}, Adult Income \citep{Dua2019}, and Student Performance Dataset \citep{cortez2008student}, where we validate the effectiveness of our method using different logging policies and sensitive features.
+We also apply our method to a real-world contextual bandit dataset for optimizing the timing of sending personalized prescription reminder messages.
 We show the data statistics in \Cref{{tab:data-stats}}.

-\textbf{Baselines.} We compare our method with RobinHood \citep{metevier2019offline}.
+\textbf{Baseline.} We compare our method with RobinHood \cite{metevier2019offline}.
 RobinHood computes the high probability upper bounds $\hat{U}$ of the reward disparity and optimizes with the true reward if the upper bound satisfies the constraint and $-\hat{U}$ otherwise.
 We follow the original implementation and use CMA-ES \citep{hansen2001completely} to optimize the policy.

-\textbf{Datasets.} We introduce the classification datasets and their sensitive features below and explore sensitive features that may cause the reward disparity. \begin{itemize} \item \textbf{Drug Consumption}: Predict drug use from demographic/psychometric features.
+\textbf{Datasets.} We introduce the classification datasets and their sensitive features below and explore sensitive features that may cause the reward disparity. \begin{itemize}[itemsep=1pt,topsep=0pt,parsep=0pt,leftmargin=*]

+\item \textbf{Drug Consumption}: Predict drug use from demographic/psychometric features.
 We transform the original 7 classes into 4 bins (past month/ past year/ 5 years/ 10 years) and sensitive attributes are gender (male/female) and education (below/above college).

 \item \textbf{Adult Income}: Predict whether annual income exceeds \$$50K$ from demographic attributes.
 Sensitive attributes are gender (male/female) and race (White/Non-White). \item \textbf{Student Performance}: Predict final exam grade from demographic and school-related features (framed as classification).
 Sensitive attribute: parental education (below/above college). \end{itemize}